davegallant/site/content/blog/using-home-assistant-and-grafana-to-monitor-radon/index.md

 images: ["home-assistant-grafana-dashboard.png"]
 ---

 I recently became more concerned about radon since I live and work in a basement daily.
-I decided to explore some ways to, not only monitor radon levels, but also hook up the metrics to my existing homelab.
+I decided to explore ways not only to monitor radon levels but also to hook up the metrics to my existing homelab.

 <!--more-->
 ## Radon